lanl-future-campaign/c2-parquet-writer/README.md

 # Sample VPIC dataset

 A sample VPIC dataset can be found at https://github.com/lanl-future-campaign/c2-vpic-sample-dataset.
-C2's custom parquet writer can be used to transform plain VPIC data into Apache Parquet.
+C2's custom parquet writer can be used to transform VPIC data into formatted Apache Parquet files.

 ```bash
 git clone https://github.com/lanl-future-campaign/c2-vpic-sample-dataset.git